 Essential tremor (ET) is a disorder of the brain that causes a rhythmic trembling of the hands, arms, head, voice, legs, or trunk.
-It is not related to Parkinson's disease.
+It is different than a Parkinson's disease tremor.
 Treatments focus on reducing symptoms and maximizing quality of life.
 Treatments for this progressive disorder include medication, physical therapy, deep brain stimulation, and radiosurgery.

 What is essential tremor?

 Essential tremor is an uncontrollable shaking, which usually starts on one side of the body.
 Tremors occur during purposeful movement, such as when drinking, eating or writing.
 Many people find the shaking troublesome or embarrassing (Fig. 1).
 Also known as familial tremor, benign essential tremor, or hereditary tremor, this disorder affects some 10 million Americans.
 It is a progressive condition that gets worse over time.
 ET can be treated with medication or surgery, but not cured.